 Ransomware continues to evolve, which means there are no easy defenses against it.
-When CryptoLocker, CryptoWall, and other strains were first released in 2014, they were distributed by email that tricked users into opening attachments — PDF files, billing notifications, shipping updates — that installed malware on a computer.
-But the latest strains of the Crypto virus are relying on a few different methods:
+When CryptoLocker, CryptoWall, and other strains were first released in 2014, they were distributed by email that tricked users into opening attachments—PDF files, billing notifications, shipping updates—that installed malware on a computer.

-1. Delivering voicemail notifications that are common for Microsoft Outlook users — but when the .wav files are opened, malicious software is installed on computers
+- Delivering voicemail notifications that are common for Microsoft Outlook users—but when the .wav files are opened, malicious software is installed on computers.

-2. Baiting Internet users into clicking on legitimate-looking ads on otherwise legitimate websites, that then lead to compromised URL addresses.
-These types of scams increase after major news about data breaches, when Internet users increase the number of searches for topics like “Target hack” or “Yahoo breach.”
-Other top search names associated with viruses and data breaches include Amy Schumer, Justin Bieber, and the Kardsashians — so if you allow your employees free use of their computer during lunch breaks, there’s a good chance they could expose your network to virus activity.
+- Baiting Internet users into clicking on legitimate-looking ads on otherwise legitimate websites, that then lead to compromised URL addresses.
+These types of scams increase after major news about data breaches when Internet users increase the number of searches for topics like “Target hack” or “Yahoo breach.”
+Other top search names associated with viruses and data breaches include Amy Schumer, Justin Bieber, and the Kardashians—so if you allow your employees free use of their computers during lunch breaks, there’s a good chance they could expose your network to virus activity.

 Silently, over hours, all data files on the computer are encrypted, rendering them useless.
 Once a PC is infected, ransomware can continue to encrypt every connected drive, including those on thumb drives, network maps, and even cloud services such as Dropbox, Google Docs, or OneDrive.
 If a home computer is synced with a cloud drive and the home computer gets infected by CryptoWall, your cloud drive files could sync with a work computer and infect your work environment as well.

-A message will pop up alerting users that their data has been kidnapped, and that if they don’t pay a ransom (often in unregulated currency like Bitcoin) within a set amount of time (sometimes as short as 72 hours) they will lose access to their files forever.
-This has resulted in a wider distribution, more infections, and millions more in ransom paid to hackers.
+A message will pop up alerting users that their data has been kidnapped and that if they don’t pay a ransom (often in an unregulated currency like Bitcoin) within a set amount of time (sometimes as short as 72 hours) they will lose access to their files forever.
+This has resulted in wider distribution, more infections, and millions more in ransom paid to hackers.

 These cybercriminals have earned millions through this extortion, allowing them to hire support staff (yes, they even have what they are calling a “help desk”) and employ social engineering to make the delivery of their ransomware look more authentic.
 This has allowed many of these malicious messages to slip past spam filters and security software.
 No one solution can prevent ransomware 100%, which is why data backup is so crucial.
 That’s the best way to 1) avoid paying a hefty ransom and 2) avoid losing all of your data.

-• Remind everyone in your organization to be wary of ALL email messages.
-Do NOT open ANY attachment or click on ANY link if the sender is not recognized and if you weren’t expecting the email and attachment.
+- • Remind everyone in your organization to be wary of ALL email messages.
+Do NOT open ANY attachments or click on ANY links if the sender is not recognized and if you weren’t expecting the email and attachment.
 Be extremely cautious, regardless of how compelling the message may be!

 • Even if you do recognize the sender, if you weren’t expecting an attachment or link from that sender, don’t click!
 “Hover” over all links and look for legitimate web addresses as opposed to a string of random characters or unrecognized addresses.